CityOfLosAngeles/aqueduct/README.md

 make migrate
 ```

+There are some unresolved issues with WSL, Docker for Windows and such.
+Waiting for WSL 2.
 ## Testing

 A single task, e.g. `spark`, of an Airflow dag, e.g. `example`, can be run with an execution date, e.g. `2018-01-01`, in the `dev` environment with: